Sophic Logo gordian knotPediatric Cancer Clinical Trials Intelligence

 Organization/Sponsor: SEED Therapeutics, Inc.

-Example patient: A 19-year-old with metastatic Ewing sarcoma, ECOG status 1, with measurable lung lesions, adequate organ function, no prior RBM39 inhibitors, and no active brain metastases.
+Example patient: A 17-year-old with metastatic Ewing sarcoma, ECOG status 1, with measurable lung lesions, adequate organ function, no prior RBM39 inhibitors, and resolved prior chemotherapy toxicities.

 Phase 1